emmapa/proximity_kit/PK_MUV/README.md

 The feedback of the routine is visualised on the Config Led:<br>
 Three green blinks: the kit is operating properly and it will send the "check message".<br>
 Green-blue blink: the kit can't connect to the WiFi.<br>
-Green-aqua blink: the kit can't reach the MUV server<br> and the "check message" is not sent.
+Green-aqua blink: the kit can't reach the MUV server and the "check message" is not sent.

 ## Battery